Professional Narrative

 Professional Narrative & Leadership Philosophy

-Since joining Verizon in 1990, Richard has transitioned from technical systems integration to lead-architecting the company’s strategic Broadband Satellite roadmaps.
-His leadership style is defined by his role as an "enabler"—bridging the gap between executive vision and engineering execution.
+Since joining Verizon in 1990, Richard has transitioned from technical systems integration to lead-architecting the company's strategic Broadband Satellite roadmaps.
+His leadership style is defined by his role as an "enabler" — bridging the gap between executive vision and engineering execution.
 He focuses on cultivating technical talent and fostering a team-centric environment where complex, forward-looking satellite strategies are validated by rigorous operational discipline.

 Richard is known for his ability to anticipate technological paradigms.
-In 2017, he initiated Verizon’s strategic pivot toward Low Earth Orbit (LEO) broadband, directing early-stage evaluations of low-latency satellite data paths years before they became an industry standard.
+In 2017, he initiated Verizon's strategic pivot toward Low Earth Orbit (LEO) broadband, directing early-stage evaluations of low-latency satellite data paths years before they became an industry standard.
+He consistently identifies what the market will need before the market knows it needs it — then builds the organizational capability to capture it.

 Mission-Critical Resilience & Disaster Recovery

-Richard’s work in satellite network hardening serves as the blueprint for Verizon’s regional resilience strategy.
+Richard's work in satellite network hardening serves as the blueprint for Verizon's regional resilience strategy.
 Following the 2018/2019 network challenges in Panama City post-Hurricane Michael, he was tasked with re-engineering regional infrastructure to eliminate terrestrial single points of failure using satellite backhaul.
-Leveraging his prior evaluation of the Dialog satellite platform, Richard guided and worked with a newly formed team to transition the system from a pilot phase to a massive, scaled rollout.
-While originally designed to support 30 to 100 terminals, Richard mentored the team in engineering an elastic satellite architecture that grew to support 300 active terminals.
-With the recent integration of LEO technology, Richard is currently directing the expansion of this "never-fail" satellite backhaul solution to a deployment target of 2,500 terminals.
-This satellite platform has been the standard for every major U.S. disaster response since 2020.
+Leveraging his prior evaluation of the Dialog satellite platform, Richard mentored a newly formed team through the transition from pilot phase to massive scaled rollout.
+Originally scoped for 30 to 100 terminals, Richard mentored the team in engineering an elastic satellite architecture that grew to support 300 active terminals.

 LEO Strategy & Commercial Stewardship